kazurayam/HighlightingElementByTestObjectInEachAndEveryStep/docs/README.md

     WebUI.closeBrowser()

-How do you find the source code of "TC1"?
+How do you find the source code of TC1?

 ## Problem to solve

 I find the source of TC1 is too long and tedius.
-It contains a lot of repetitions.
-I don’t like "TC1".
+I don’t like TC1.

 In [the forum topic](https://forum.katalon.com/t/how-to-highlight-test-object-in-each-and-every-step/17408), the originl poster asked: